We design efficient, durable, culturally appropriate cook stoves — that all can afford.

 Materials Engineering Fellow

 Gavin Ray joined the engineering team at Burn Design Lab in January of 2019.
 He; is finding ways to extend the Jikocoa cookstove’s life through the implementation of thermal barrier coatings.
 Gavin completed his B.S and M.S in Materials Science and Engineering at the University of Washington, where he was involved in the joint cookstove project between the Engineers Without Borders UW chapter and Burn Design Lab.
 He is excited to put his engineering knowledge to use in a field where his contributions can have a positive impact.
 Gavin practices Taekwondo in his free time.
 He is excited to explore Vashon Island.

-Development and Research Fellow
+Grand and Development Fellow

 Claire Weitnauer is the Grant and Development Fellow at Burn Design Lab.
 Claire studied Psychology and Environmental Studies at Davidson College in NC, and is a native of Atlanta, GA.
 Claire handles communications and development at BDL, and is the voice of BDL on our social media channels, so be sure to say hello!
 In her free time Claire enjoys cooking, making handicrafts like macramé, and spending time outdoors.